IBM/ibm-streams-with-ml-model/README.md

   | customer_id    | Number  |
   | cart_list      | Text  |

-The output now contains just the customer_id an array indicating which products are in the cart.
+The output now contains just the customer_id and an array indicating which products are in the cart.
 This is the format we needed to pass to our model.

 > NOTE: We used the Code operator specifically to arrange our shopping cart data for scoring, but if you take another look at the Code operator you'll see that it is a very powerful operator where you can put in the Python code to do whatever manipulation you need in your streaming application.